yvolynets-mlnx/SONiC/doc/SONIC_Test_Ingress_Discard_All_HLD.md

     - [Test case #15](#test-case-15)
     - [Test case #16](#test-case-16)

-#### [Note]
-Proposal to implement more extendent test cases on phase 2 when https://github.com/Azure/SONiC/blob/master/doc/drop_counters/drop_counters_HLD.md will be implemented.

 #### Overview
-The purpose is to test "RX_DRP" counter got show command "show interfaces counters" triggers on receiving specific packets.
+The purpose is to test "RX_DRP" counter got from show command "show interfaces counters" triggers on receiving specific packets.
 The "RX_DRP" counter counts all discard events.
 This counter counts concurrently with other discard counters.
 The test assumes all necessary configuration are already pre-configured on the SONIC switch before test runs.
 Destination IP address of the injected packet must be routable to ensure packet should not be routed but dropped.

 #### Scope
-The purpose of the test is testing of "ingress_discard_all" counter triggering on SONIC system, making sure that specific traffic drops correctly, according to sent packet and configured packet discards.
+The purpose of the test is testing of "RX_DRP" counter triggering on SONIC system, making sure that specific traffic drops correctly, according to sent packet and configured packet discards.
 Supported topologies:
 ```
 t0